-Another Chinese New Year’s Eve arrived and fireworks once again lighted up the night sky over the capital city of the Great Liang.
+Another Chinese New Year’s Eve arrived and fireworks once again lighted up the night sky over the capital city of Great Liang.

 It was roughly around the 5th century.

-Mei Changsu cheerfully watched his teenager bodyguard lighting up fireworks in the courtyard.
+Mei Changsu cheerfully watched his teenage bodyguard lighting up fireworks in the courtyard.
 Yet before the light of the fireworks was extinct and New Year’s dinner began, he ordered to activate the rescue operation.

 A formidable wheel was turning and no one could stop it now.

-When the emperor happily hosted Chinese New Year’s banquet in the grant meeting hall, a kung fu man from Mei Changsu’s Left Shore Alliance emerged on a palace rooftop, quietly sneaked into the monarch’s treasure terrance and took away a priceless jade bead.
+When the emperor happily hosted Chinese New Year’s banquet in the grant meeting hall, a kung fu man from Mei Changsu’s Left Shore Alliance emerged on a palace rooftop, quietly sneaked into the monarch’s treasure terrace and took away a priceless jade bead.

 The emperor was very upset.
 What a bad omen!
-He ordered Prince Jing to impose curfew and capture the culprits.
+He ordered Prince Jing to impose a curfew and capture the culprits.